 Never assume that the shortlisting manager is eg a Technical guy like you, hence will understand what exactly your talking about.
 Slang and Technical jargon should never be present in your Resume.
 The person who will read it first time might not have any Technical expertise.

 Did you find this Article helpful?
-If you are satisfied, don’t forget to reach us via the contact form below.
+If you are satisfied, don’t forget to reach us via the comment section below.
 In case you are not satisfied, please tell us how we can improve this site or how we can help you in particular.